Blog

 With upsides like this, it explains why nicotine pouches like Zyn keep getting more popular month over month.
 But there are downsides to nicotine pouches, too.
 Just as using nicotine pouches is on the rise, so are searches for help to quit them.

-2. What is in oral nicotine pouches like Zyn?
+2. Do oral nicotine pouches like Zyn contain tobacco?

 Pouches may potentially be a reduced risk alternative for cigarette smokers or users of other tobacco products; however, the long-term health impact of using them is unknown.